Revenge of the Nerds

 Revenge of the Nerds is a 1984 American comedy film directed by Jeff Kanew and starring Robert Carradine, Anthony Edwards, Ted McGinley, and Bernie Casey.
-The film's plot chronicles a group of nerds at the fictional Adams College trying to stop the ongoing harassment by the jock fraternity, the Alpha Betas, in addition to the latter's sister sorority, Pi Delta Pi.
+The plot follows a group of nerds at the fictional Adams College trying to stop the ongoing harassment by jock fraternity Alpha Betas and its sister sorority Pi Delta Pi.

 Plot

 Best friends and nerds Lewis Skolnick and Gilbert Lowe enroll in Adams College to study computer science.
-The Alpha Betas, a fraternity that includes most of the Adams football team, carelessly burn down their own house and, urged by Coach Harris, take over the freshman dorms, literally throwing the freshmen out into the street.
+The Alpha Betas, a fraternity that includes most of the Adams football team, carelessly burn down their own house and urged by Coach Harris, take over the freshman dorms, throwing the freshmen out into the street.
 Dean Ulich designates temporary living space in the gymnasium and allows the freshmen to rush the fraternities.
-Lewis, Gilbert, and several other nerds fail to join fraternities, but are able to secure a dilapidated house near campus and repair it as a residence.
+Lewis, Gilbert, and several other nerds fail to join fraternities but obtain and renovate a dilapidated house near campus.

-The Alpha Betas, led by star quarterback Stan Gable, are irked by the nerds' success, and Stan sets his fellow members to pull pranks against the nerds, which includes throwing a rock through the window saying "Nerds, get out".
-The nerds try to get campus police to help, but the campus cops are constrained by the Greek Council that adjudicates all such pranks, of which Stan is currently president.
-The nerds decide to seek membership on the Greek Council by joining a national fraternity.
-After 29 rejection letters, the only one that considers them is the black fraternity Lambda Lambda Lambda (Tri-Lambs), led by U.N.
+The Alpha Betas, led by star quarterback Stan Gable, are irked by the nerds' success, and Stan sets his fellow members to harassing the nerds, which includes throwing a rock through the window that says "Nerds, get out".
+The nerds complain to campus police who are constrained by the Greek Council that adjudicates all such pranks.
+Stan is currently president of the council and largely controls its processes.
+The nerds decide to seek membership in the Greek Council by joining a national fraternity.
+After 29 rejection letters, the only one to consider them is the black fraternity Lambda Lambda Lambda (Tri-Lambs), led by U.N.
 Jefferson.
-As only one of the nerds is black, Jefferson is about to disapprove when Poindexter sees in the fine print that all applicants are given probationary membership.
-The nerds set up a large party with the Omega Mu sorority, similarly made up of nerds, including Gilbert's girlfriend Judy, and invite Jefferson to attend.
-The party is dull until Booger provides them with high quality marijuana.
+After meeting the nerds, Jefferson is about to refuse their application when Poindexter notices the Tri-Lambs rulebook states that all applicants are given probationary membership.
+The nerds organize a large party with the Omega Mu sorority, similarly made up of nerdy and overweight women, including Gilbert's girlfriend Judy, and invite Jefferson to attend.
+The party is dull until Booger provides everyone with high quality marijuana.
 The Alpha Betas and the Pi Delta Pis, the sorority to which Stan's girlfriend Betty Childs belongs, then disrupt the party by bringing and releasing pigs.
-Enraged, the nerds exact revenge on both groups by pulling similar pranks.
+The nerds exact revenge on both groups by pulling pranks of their own.
 Impressed with the nerds' tenacity, Jefferson grants them full membership.